USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

 For the second dataset, we adopted the WOD, which is a large-scale, diverse dataset for autonomous driving~\cite{WaymoOpenDataset_CVPR2020} with many annotations for tiny objects (Figure~\ref{fig:instance_scale_distribution}).
 The images were recorded using five high-resolution cameras mounted on vehicles.
 As shown in Figure~\ref{fig:teaser} (middle), object scales vary mainly with distance.
 The full data splits of WOD are too large for benchmarking methods.
 Thus, we extracted 10\% size subsets from the predefined training split (798 sequences) and validation split (202 sequences)~\cite{WaymoOpenDataset_CVPR2020}.
 Specifically, we extracted splits based on the ones place of the frame index (frames 0, 10, ..., 190) in each sequence.
 We call the subsets \texttt{f0train} and \texttt{f0val} splits.
 Each sequence in the splits contains $\sim$20 frames (20\,s, 1\Hz), and each frame contains five images for five cameras.
 We used three categories (vehicle, pedestrian, and cyclist) following the official \textit{ALL\_NS} setting~\cite{WaymoOpenDataset_2D_detection_leaderboard} used in WOD competitions.

 For the third dataset, we adopted the \MangasAbbr~\cite{Manga109_Matsui_MTAP2017, Manga109_Aizawa_IEEEMM2020}. \MangasAbbr contains artificial images of manga (Japanese comics) and annotations for four categories (body, face, frame, and text).
 Many characteristics differ from those of natural images.
 Most images are grayscale.
 The objects are highly overlapped~\cite{Manga109_detection_Ogawa_2018}.
 As shown in Figure~\ref{fig:teaser} (right), object scales vary unrestrictedly with viewpoints and page layouts.
 Small objects differ greatly from downsampled versions of large objects because small objects are drawn with simple lines and points.
 For example, small faces look like a sign ($\because$).
 This characteristic may ruin techniques developed mainly for natural images.
-Another challenge is ambiguity in annotations.
-Sometimes, a small-scale object is annotated, and sometimes, a similar scale object on another page is not annotated.
-Since annotating small objects is difficult and labor-intensive, this is an important and practical challenge.
 We carefully selected 68, 4, and 15 volumes for training, validation, and testing splits, and we call them the \texttt{68train}, \texttt{4val}, and \texttt{15test}, respectively.

-We selected the test splits from images with publicly available annotations to reduce labor for submissions.
-Participants should not fine-tune hyperparameters based on the test splits to prevent overfitting.